 After the 2015 legislative audit recommended tailoring water conservation goals by region, the Division of Water Resources started gathering public input to formulate new goals.
-Over 1,650 people shared their opinions on a water conservation survey.
+Over 1,650 people shared their opinions via a water conservation survey.
 Open houses were held in eight different regions across the state.
-After public input was tallied, a team consisting of water providers, members from the Governor’s Office of Management and Budget, and Division of Water Resources staff worked for many months with a third-party consultant to provide input on region-specific M&I water conservation goals.
-Comments received during the public comment period were also incorporated.
+Using this public input, a team consisting of water providers, members from the Governor’s Office of Management and Budget, and Division of Water Resources staff worked with a third-party consultant to create region-specific M&I water conservation goals.
+Public comments were also incorporated.
 These goals will help guide the state’s water industry in planning future infrastructure, policies and programs consistent with Utah’s semiarid climate and growing demand for water.

-This project recommends goals and practices for municipal and industrial water conservation.
+This project recommends goals and practices for M&I water conservation.
 The project does not recommend a comprehensive water strategy.
 Over 330 comments were received during the public comment period that ran August 26-September 25, 2019.
 The public comments can be found in Appendix J of the report.

 This report was compiled by Governor Herbert’s Water Strategy Advisory Team and facilitated by Envision Utah.
 This document represents the culmination of a collaborative four-year effort to lay the foundation for ideas and strategies to be considered as part of a 50-year water plan.

-This report is housed on the Division’s Open Data website and is the record of 2015 M&I water use and supply for each Community Water System throughout Utah.
-The data information presented in this report is the new baseline M&I water use for the State Water Plan update, conservation goals and future Division reports and studies.
+This report is housed on the M&I Water Use page of the division’s Open Data website.
+It is the record of 2015 M&I water use and supply for each Community Water System throughout Utah.
+The data information presented in this report is the new baseline M&I water use for the above 2021 plan, conservation goals and future division reports and studies.

-This report clarifies the state’s M&I water conservation goal and how progress toward achieving this goal is being monitored; it emphasizes the role water conservation plays in meeting Utah’s future water needs; and also presents Utah’s plan to ensure the state achieves this goal.
+This report clarifies the state’s M&l water conservation goal and how progress is monitored, emphasizes water conservation’s role in meeting Utah’s future water needs and outlines Utah’s plan to ensure the state achieves its goals.

 This report contains survey results and analysis of residential water use for 17 Utah communities.

 This document is part of a series of documents that make up the State Water Plan series and focuses on the opportunities for water reuse.